LizAngRam/Megaline-Plan-Analysis-Surf-vs-Ultimate-/README.md

 # Megaline-Plan-Analysis-Surf-vs-Ultimate-
 This project analyzes customer behavior for Megaline, a telecom operator, to determine which prepaid plan (Surf or Ultimate) generates more revenue.
+It explores user activity in calls, messages, and internet usage, and evaluates how these behaviors impact monthly revenue.
+The analysis also includes statistical testing to compare revenue between plans and across regions (NY-NJ vs other areas).